 One Director shall be appointed by the Mayor of the City of Del City, subject to the approval of the governing board of the City of Del City.

-One Director shall be appointed by the Mayor of the Midwest City, subject to the approval of the governing body of the Midwest City.
+One Director shall be appointed by the Mayor of the City of Midwest City, subject to the approval of the governing body of the City of Midwest City.

+Terms of the Directors

+The initial term of the Directors shall begin concurrent with the creation of the Authority and end on June 30 in the year following a successful referendum establishing a dedicated funding source for Authority operations.

-Initial terms of the Directors shall be established on a staggered basis with four Directors serving an initial term of four years and three Directors serving an initial term of two years as follows: Of the members initially appointed by Oklahoma City, one of the Directors shall be appointed for an initial term of two years and the second of the Directors shall be appointed for an initial term of four years.
-For the remining Directors appointed by the municipalities under Section 6.1 (b) – (f), two of the Directors shall be appointed for an initial term of two years and three of the Directors shall be appointed for an initial term of four years.
-Except as otherwise provided in this section, Directors shall be appointed for initial terms beginning on July 1.
-After completion of initial terms by the Directors, all Directors shall be appointed for four-year terms beginning on July 1.
+Effective July 1 in the year following a successful referendum establishing a dedicated funding source for Authority operations, the term of the Directors shall be established on a staggered basis with four Directors serving a transitional term of four years and three Directors serving a transitional term of two years as follows: Of the members appointed by Oklahoma City, one of the Directors shall be appointed for a term of two years and the second of the Directors shall be appointed for a term of four years.
+For the remaining Directors appointed by the municipalities under Section 6.1 (b) – (f), the Directors appointed under section 6.1 (b), (d), and (f) shall be appointed for an initial term of two years and the Directors appointed under section 6.1 (c) and (e)shall be appointed for an initial term of four years.

+After completion of the transitional term by the Directors, all Directors shall be appointed for four-year terms beginning on July 1.

-A Director may be reappointed for an additional term subject to approval by the governing body of the member jurisdiction.
+A Director may be reappointed for additional terms subject to approval by the governing body of the member jurisdiction.

 If a vacancy occurs on a board other than by expiration of a term, the vacancy shall be filled in the same manner as the original appointment for the remainder of the term.

 A Director may continue to serve until a successor is appointed and qualified.

 A Director shall not be an employee of the county or city appointing the Director under Section 6.1 or an employee of a public transportation provider operating in a public transit region.